Baerchadwick/ll-docs/docs/workflow/instructions/instructions_instructions.md

 3. then `git push origin master`

 If you want to speed up this process you can write a script like [this one](https://github.com/learninglab-dev/thescripts/blob/master/ex/sgit).

+## SCREENSHOTS

+Store your screenshots in an appropriate subfolder of `ll-docs/images` so that you can link to them in your documentation.